 An international competition to design the new city commenced in 1911.
-In May 1912, after considerable debate and 137 entries, the submission by Chicago architect Walter Burley Griffin with his wife Marion Mahony Griffin, was announced as the winner of the competition.
+In May 1912, after considerable debate and 137 entries, the submission by Chicago architect Walter Burley Griffin and his wife Marion Mahony Griffin was announced as the winner of the competition.

-Griffin's 1911 plan for the national capital was based on a geometry dictated by the landscape rather than the principal points of the compass, with a water axis formed from the flow of the Molonglo River at right angles to a Land Axis between two hill summits.
+Griffin's 1911 plan for the national capital was based on a geometry dictated by the landscape rather than the principal points of the compass, with a water axis formed from the flow of the Molonglo River at right angles to a land axis between two hill summits.
 A municipal axis lay just to the north of, and parallel to, the water axis.
-The central Land Axis ran from Mount Ainslie through Camp Hill (the site of Old Parliament House) to Capital Hill (the site of New Parliament House) and then nearly 50 kilometres further inland to Mount Bimberi (refer to Figure 2.1).7
+The central land axis ran from Mount Ainslie through Camp Hill (the site of Old Parliament House) to Capital Hill (the site of New Parliament House) and then nearly 50 kilometres farther inland to Mount Bimberi (see Figure 2.1).